srplab/srplab.github.io/_posts/2018-06-01-compiling_and_using_python_module_in_android_application.markdown

 * Download and unzip aiohttp

-* Copy files about python 3.6, which can be found from starcore_for_android, to the same directory with aiphttp.
+* Copy files about python 3.6, which can be found from starcore_for_android, to the same directory with aiohttp.

   ![](/images/compiling_and_using_python_module_in_android_pci1.png){:width="640px"}